Generational Changes in Repair Stands

 The pre-1996 PCS-1 and PCS-2 stands use the 100-2C clamp.
 There is no internal thread behind the donut.
 There is a one-half inch stud extending behind the clamp.
 There is also a recess machined into the donut of the clamp, sometimes refered to as a “groovy donut”.
 These clamps will not fit with the current PCS-1 and PCS-4 stands.
 There is no other clamp that will fit this stand generation.

-The current PRS-5 uses a black vertical tube.
-The height adjustment is controlled with a quick release mechanism.
+The final iteration of the PRS-5 uses a black vertical tube.
+The height adjustment is controlled with a quick-release mechanism.
 The bracket that holds the vertical tube is the #935R Center Yoke.
 This yoke is not interchangeable with the older PRS-5 stands.

-The PRS-5 from year 1996 to current uses the 100-5C clamp.
+The PRS-5 from year 1996 to 2001 uses the 100-5C clamp.
 The top tube for these stands is the 939-5C.
 The vertical tube for this generation is blue oval tubing.
-The yoke bracket that holds the vertical tube is #939.
+The yoke bracket that holds the vertical tube is #935.
 The height adjustment is done with a round knob.

 Pre-1996 PRS-6, PRS-7 and PRS-8 Professional Repair Stands